 For example, few of us would ask our employers for time off to grieve a beloved pet.
 We fear that doing so would paint us as overly sentimental or emotionally weak.
 And few employers would grant such requests were we to make them.

 The fact that pet loss isn’t sanctioned by society at large has a significant and detrimental impact on our ability to recover.
-It not only robs us of crucial social support it makes us feel embarrassed about the magnitude of the heartbreak we feel and hesitant to disclose our distress to our loved ones.
-We might even wonder what is wrong with us and question why we are responding in such ‘disproportional’ ways to the loss.
+It not only robs us of crucial social support; it also makes us feel embarrassed about the magnitude of the heartbreak, and we feel hesitant to disclose our distress to our loved ones.
+We might even wonder what is wrong with us and question why we are responding in such "disproportional" ways to the loss.

-Here are five reasons pet loss can be so devastating, why it causes such disruption to our lives and why we should take such events more seriously than we currently do.
+Here are five reasons why pet loss can be so devastating, why it causes such disruption to our lives, and why we should take such events more seriously than we currently do.

-For more about healing from pet loss check out How to Fix a Broken Heart (TED Books/Simon & Schuster, 2018).
+For more about healing from pet loss, see How to Fix a Broken Heart.

 Copyright 2018 Guy Winch